CBEP-SoCB/CB_Census/Data/DATA_NOTES.md

     across the U.S  Census years, so you need to keep both before and after census population estimates for consistency.
 Note that Estimates Base, Estimates, and Census numbers for the same year are not the same.
-    Differences are generallysmall, but not zero.
+    Differences are generally small, but not zero.

    *  ESTIMATESBASE2000 -> Base 2000
    *  POPESTIMATE2000   -> Estimate 2000